PCE1968/Pewlett-Hackard-Analysis/README.md

 ![Retiremenet eligible employees](Images/retirement_eligible_employees.png)

 Upon closer inspection we can see that our list also includes employees that have already left the company, whether through retirement or other means.
-To narrow down our search we will run query to give us only currently employed employees that are approaching retirement.
+To narrow down our search we will run a query to give us only currently employed employees that are approaching retirement.

 ![Retirement job titles](Images/retirement_job_titles.png)

 Here we can see that several of the eligible employees have the same job title.
-To truly understand the impact let's determine how many employee will be eligible foir retirement by job title.
+To truly understand the impact let's determine how many employees will be eligible for retirement by job title.

 ![Retirement title counts](Images/retirement_title_counts.png)